crazycode/play-useragentcheck/readme.md

     useragentcheck.block = true

-In blocking mode, the user is redirected to an upgrade page where he can pick fro a selection of upgrades
+In blocking mode, the user is redirected to an upgrade page where he/she can pick from a selection of upgrades.

 ### Tag